Firstly, take a look at the image below to understand what makes up the marketing mix.

 - What does the product look like?

 The price of the product is basically the amount that a customer pays for to enjoy it.
 Price is a very important component of the marketing mix definition.
 It is also a very important component of a marketing plan as it determines your firm’s profit and survival.
-Adjusting the price of the product has a big impact on the entire marketing strategy.
-Adjusting the product price can greatly affect the product sales and product demand.
+Adjusting the price of the product has a big impact on the entire marketing strategy as well as greatly affecting the sales and demand of the product.

 When setting the product price, marketers should consider the perceived value that the product offers.
 There are three major pricing strategies, and these are: